Vaccine Info

 Herpes Vaccine Preclinical Development

-Redbiotec is currently developing an HSV-2 therapeutic vaccine (immunotherapy).
-Their vaccine program is T-cell-mediated protection and aims to outperform antivirals and allow patients to stay symptom-free for >12 months with two injections.
+Redbiotec is developing an HSV-2 therapeutic vaccine (immunotherapy).
+Their vaccine program uses T-cell-mediated protection and aims to outperform antivirals.
+With two injections, patients can stay symptom-free for more than 12 months.

 Researchers designed and constructed an HSV-1 synthetic platform based on H129-G4.
 This platform could facilitate further manipulation of the HSV-1 genome for developing neuronal circuit tracers, oncolytic viruses, and vaccines.